SAP-archive/builder-cli/docu/files/HowToDevelopWidgets.html.md

 ### Which resources can a widget access?

  - A widget can consume any services accessible to the project that the widget is used in.
 Accessible services can be ones originating from subscriptions or from your own development.
- - Scopes defined for widget restrict data access according to the same rules as those applying for regular builder modules.
+ - Scopes defined for a widget restrict data access according to the same rules as those that apply to regular builder modules.

 ### Generate files

 From a technical point of view, a widget is a builder module.
 So, use the Builder CLI to create a new builder module.